ccbrown/needy/commands.md

 {{ page.title }}
 ==

 This is an overview of the commands available.
-You should also see the authoritative source for more: `need --help`.
+You should also see the authoritative source for more: `needy --help`.

 satisfy
 --